DanielArebu/DataEngineering101-FrasersGroup-/README.md

 ## How to Run

-1. Clone this repository into a Databricks Git folder
+1. Clone this repository into a Git folder
-2. Open `Data Engineering 101` in the Databricks notebook editor
+2. Open `Data Engineering 101` in a notebook editor
 3. Run all cells from top to bottom

 ## Documentation